calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 statistical software [4].
 The raw data is presented in the simple graph below.
 It shows EU and non-EU net migration from 1991 to 2017.
-We can see the strong upward trend in non-EU migration from 1991 to 2004 (green line), and subsequent leveling-off or slight decline.
+We can see the strong upward trend in non-EU migration from 1991 to 2004 (green line), and subsequent levelling-off or slight decline.
 In contrast, the blue EU line is relatively flat before 2004, after which it jumps up.

 ![](../files/Migration/Graph_files/figure-markdown_strict/unnamed-chunk-1-1.png)